 - Clear, specific statements of objectives are essential tools for maintaining coherence.
 But some regard clarity and specificity as constraining.
 The clarity imperative is most troublesome to advocates who want to maintain the freedom to adapt the initiative's mission as needed to build support from heterogeneous constituencies.

 - Ambiguity and vagueness do leave people free to work toward their preferred objectives.
 But the price of ambiguity and vagueness is incoherence.
 Express objectives and key results as needed to build support, but not by sacrificing coherence.

 - Blocking the missions of rivals

 - Some initiatives are created for political reasons.
 For example, to delay or obstruct Person A's efforts, Person B (a rival of A) might create an initiative that consumes the budget resources that A needs.
-Or B's initiative might tie up the space or personnel A's initiative needs.
+Or B's initiative might fully occupy the space or personnel A's initiative needs.